bioinformatics-polito/DEEPrior/README.md

 - matplotlib 3.1.0
 - numpy 1.16.4
 - requests 2.22.0
+- scipy 1.2.1
 - scikit-learn 0.21.2
-- scipy 1.2.1
 - click 7.0
 - configparser 3.7.4
 - pyfiglet 0.8.post1
 - keras 2.2.4
-- tensorflow 1.13.1
+- tensorflow 1.13.2
+- h5py 2.10.0

 The prerequisites are listed in the requirements.txt file.

 ### 1.2 Installing
-First of all, check if you have pip and the virtual environments packages for Python3.
-If pip and/or virtualenv are not installed in your system, follow the instructions reported [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+First of all, check if you have pip and conda.
+If pip and/or conda are not installed in your system, follow the instructions to install miniconda [here] https://docs.conda.io/en/latest/miniconda.html#installing.
+Once you find the right version, copy the installer link and read the following instructions:
+...
+wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh #this is the latest Linux installer links nowadays, check if there is a new available version sha256sum filename  #verify your installer hashes bash Miniconda3-latest-Linux-x86_64.sh
+...
+If the conda base environment is not yet activate run this command:
+...
+conda activate
+...
 Now copy and paste these instrucions to create and activate a DEEPrior virtual environment called *DEEPenv*:
 ```
-python3 -m venv DEEPenv
-source DEEPenv/bin/activate
+conda create --name DEEPenv python=3.7.0 #create a new virtual environment with a selected version of python
+conda activate DEEPenv

 ```
-Then move in the DEEPenv forlder, **clone this repository** and install all the required packages.
+Then **clone this repository** and install all the required packages listed in requirements.txt.
-Use requirements_CPU.txt if you are installing the CPU version of DEEPrior, requirements_GPU.txt otherwise.
 ```
-cd DEEPenv
 git clone https://github.com/bioinformatics-polito/DEEPrior.git
 cd DEEPrior
-pip3 install --upgrade pip           # ensure you have the last version of pip
+python -m pip install --upgrade pip           # ensure you have the last version of pip
-pip3 install -r requirements.txt
+python -m pip install -r requirements.txt
 ```

 ### 1.3 Test if everything is ok
-Once you have followed the previous steps, **move into DEEPenv folder** and test the tool with the following commands:
+Once you have followed the previous steps, test the tool with the following commands:

 ```
 cd ../              # move to DEEPenv folder.
 You can use the global path e.g. cd /home/user/DEEPenv
-source bin/activate # command to activate virtual environment if you followed our installation guide
+conda activate DEEPenv # command to activate virtual environment if you followed our installation guide
 cd DEEPrior/DEEPrior
 mkdir results
 python DEEPrior.py -i input_examples/general_out_example.txt -f general -v grch37 -o results/DEEPrior_results.csv